Fezouata Formation: Biota

 Reconstruction of the Fezouata Biota, featuring roughly 50 different species.
 The largest animal, Aegirocassis benmoulai (just over 2 metres in length), is depicted swimming just above the seafloor.

-Over 1,500 non-mineralized specimens, representing 50 distinct taxa that have a composition similar to earlier Burgess Shale type biotas, have been recovered from the formations in addition to a less abundant shelly fauna.
+Over 1,500 non-mineralized specimens, representing 50 distinct taxa that have a composition similar to earlier Burgess Shale type biotas, have been recovered from the formations, in addition to a less abundant shelly fauna.
 The make-up of the community varies significantly through the stratigraphic sequence, with both abundances and faunal composition changing as time progresses.
-Major burrowing is not present, but there are small (1-3 mm wide) burrows in the sediment, which may indicate that there is not enough oxygen in the water or sediment.
+Major burrowing is not present, but there are small (1–3 mm wide) burrows in the sediment, which may indicate that there is not enough oxygen in the water or sediment.
 Particularly notable is the presence of bryozoa and graptolites, forms that are absent in the Cambrian period.
 Diverse echinoderms indicate a normal range of salinity, and the overall shelly assemblage is not significantly different from the normal shelly fauna expected in open Ordovician waters.
-The non-mineralized cohort contains a range of forms familiar from the Burgess Shale: Demosponges, lobopods, barnacles, annelids, radiodonts (e.g. Aegirocassis), possible halkieriids, marrellomorphs, paleoscolecid worms, nektaspids, skaniids as well as the expected problematica.
+The non-mineralized cohort contains a range of forms familiar from the Burgess Shale: Demosponges, lobopods, barnacles, annelids, radiodonts (e.g. Aegirocassis), possible halkieriids, marrellomorphs, paleoscolecid worms, nektaspidids, skaniids as well as the expected problematica.
 Other Ordovician oddballs are also present, including mitrates, machaeridians, cheloniellids and xiphosurans in abundance.